 What does a hologram-obsessed entrepreneur do after “recreating” deceased presidents and teleporting Hollywood actors around trade shows?

 If that entrepreneur is David Nussbaum, the founder of PORTL Hologram, the next logical step of holograms is to build a machine capable of bringing communication based on a sistem holographic.
+And not on a smartphone, or in a small holographic pyramid of Plexiglas.
+I'm talking about making a projection with real measurements, at home or in the office.

 How did the idea of PORTL Hologram come about?